qeftser/graph_slam_backend/README.md

 solver, we introduce the possibility that we will never find a local minimum for our system.
 Because of this possiblity, it is recommended to do some careful testing with this feature, as the optimize function may never return...
-You can also midigate this by setting a step or time limit as described above.
+You can also mitigate this by setting a step or time limit as described above.
 The nodes you get back should be useable, they will simply be osillating between two local minima.